-¶ 7.37.07 Unpersuasive Argument: Applicant Obtains Result Not Contemplated by Prior Art
+\P 7.37.07 Unpersuasive Argument: The Invention Obtains Result Not Contemplated by Prior Art

-In response to applicant's argument that [1], the fact that applicant has recognized another advantage which would flow naturally from following the suggestion of the prior art cannot be the basis for patentability when the differences would otherwise be obvious.
+In response to applicant's argument that [1], the fact that the inventor has recognized another advantage which would flow naturally from following the suggestion of the prior art cannot be the basis for patentability when the differences would otherwise be obvious.
 See Ex parte Obiaya, 227 USPQ 58, 60 (Bd.
 Pat.
 App. & Inter.
 1985).